MTI-2023-TALA/StudAsso/README.md

 When creating a new ressource:

-- add dtos to shared/dtos/src/lib, and export them in shared/dtos/index.ts
+- add dtos to libs/shared/dtos/src/lib, and export them in libs/shared/dtos/src/index.ts
+- add entities to libs/backend/core/orm/src/lib and export them in libs/backend/core/orm/src/index.ts
--
+- add feature to libs/backend/feature/